 - Boreal Wildway© sweeping across the taiga forests of northern Canada to connect the northern regions of the Western and Eastern Wildways.

-Ideally, core islands of existing national and provincial parks, forests, and preserves would be surrounded by buffer lands, places where limited human presence and activities coexist with wildlife populations and act to separate the refuges from higher densities of humans and habitat disturbance.
-And then, where these core and buffer areas are separated by developed regions, habitat bridges would be preserved or created—strips of land or greenways, in some cases actual green bridges over and passes under highways—where once again ungulates may follow their ancient paths from wintering to summering grounds and back, and predators will be granted free passage across their former domains.
-This reestablishing of migration patterns would be a resuscitation, a healing of the pulsing heart of ecosystems, the rhythmic expansion and contraction of wildlife populations that permits wildlife to follow the seasons and commingle their now isolated gene pools, thus ensuring the health of populations and their continued existence in North America.
+Ideally, core islands of national and provincial parks, forests, and preserves would be surrounded by buffer lands, places where limited human presence and activities coexist with wildlife populations and act to separate the refuges from higher densities of humans and habitat disturbance.
+And then, where these core and buffer areas are separated by developed regions, habitat bridges would be preserved or created—strips of land or greenways.
+In some cases, they would incorporate actual green bridges over and passes under highways—where once again ungulates may follow their ancient paths from wintering to summering grounds and back, and predators will be granted free passage across their former domains.
+This reestablishing of migration patterns would be a resuscitation, a healing of the pulsing heart of ecosystems.
+This rhythmic expansion and contraction of wildlife populations permits wildlife to follow the seasons and commingle their now isolated gene pools, thus ensuring the health of populations and their continued existence in North America.

 Soulé, Michael E., and Reed Noss, “Rewilding and Biodiversity: Complementary Goals for Continental Conservation,” Wild Earth, Fall 1998.